Lea esta hoja informativa en español

 - Measure how well HIV drugs are working

 HIV drugs prevent the virus from making copies of itself (reproducing).
 When a combination of HIV drugs (your drug regimen) is working, the viral load usually goes down within weeks of starting the drugs.
 If your viral load goes up while taking HIV drugs, your drugs may not be working as well as they should.
-It is important to talk to your health care provider about the best next step, and to tell her or him if you are having any problems taking your HIV drugs on schedule.
+For instance, your virus may be resistant to your HIV drug regimen.
+It is important to talk to your healthcare provider about the best next step, and to tell them if you are having any problems taking your HIV drugs on schedule.
 If you do not take your drugs correctly, it can cause problems that may increase your viral load.
-Your health care provider may ask to re-test your viral load at that time or after another few weeks.
+Your healthcare provider may ask to re-test your viral load at that time or after another few weeks.
 Your provider may also suggest you change some or all of your drugs.

 One goal of HIV treatment is to keep viral load levels as low as possible for as long as possible.
 This gives you the best chance of staying healthy.
 With effective HIV treatment regimens, viral load can be reduced to undetectable in many people.
 This is a great result.
 It means your HIV drugs are working and you are doing a great job taking them.
 However, HIV is still in your body.
 If you stop taking your HIV drugs, the virus usually starts reproducing and your viral load will increase.